Luis Donaldo Colosio Murrieta: Assassination

-At 5:05 PM PST, on 23 March 1994, at a campaign rally in Lomas Taurinas, a poor neighborhood of Tijuana, Baja California, Colosio was shot in the head with a .38 Special that was originally purchased in San Francisco.
+At 5:05 pm PST, on 23 March 1994, at a campaign rally in Lomas Taurinas, a poor neighborhood of Tijuana, Baja California, Colosio was shot in the head with a .38 Special that was originally purchased in San Francisco.
 Colosio collapsed, and was subsequently rushed to the city's main hospital, after plans to fly him to an American hospital across the border were canceled.
 His death was announced a few hours later, amid contradicting eyewitness reports that remain to this day.

+Perpetrator

 The shooter, Mario Aburto Martínez, was arrested at the site and never wavered from his story that he had acted alone.
 Nonetheless, many theories still surround Colosio's assassination.
 The authorities were criticized for their poor handling of Aburto, having shaved, bathed and given him a prison haircut before showing him to the media, which started rumors about whether that man, who looked so different from the one arrested, was really the murderer.
 Colosio received three bullet wounds, and it was never clear if they could have been fired by a single person or not.
 The case was officially closed after many different prosecutors investigated it, but after the many mishandlings of the investigation and contradictory versions, the controversy continues.
 Aburto remains imprisoned at the high-security La Palma facility in Almoloya de Juárez.

+Conspiracy theories

 There are a number of conspiracy theories about the assassination, including that it was by narcotraffickers.
-However, the most accepted theory among the Mexican people is that he was betrayed by his own party and that the murder was orchestrated by high members of the PRI including President Salinas, as Colosio's speech was flouncing away from Salinas's political agenda to maintain influence during further Mexican administrations.
-Shortly after Colosio was assassinated, Salinas abruptly ended a meeting with Canadian Prime Minister Jean Chrétien, publicly referring to the slaying as an "act of infamy."
+However, the most accepted theory among the Mexican people is that he was betrayed by his own party and that the murder was orchestrated by high members of the PRI including President Salinas, as Colosio's speech was moving away from Salinas's political agenda to maintain influence during further Mexican administrations.
+Shortly after Colosio was assassinated, Salinas abruptly ended a meeting with Canadian Prime Minister Jean Chrétien, publicly referring to the slaying as an "act of infamy".

 On 18 November 1994, Diana Laura Riojas, the wife of Colosio, died while investigating the murder of her husband; officially she died from pancreatic cancer.
 The newly elected president Ernesto Zedillo did not attend her funeral.